-Our breakthrough manufacturing technology platform, the Pharmacy on Demand (PoD)TM, allows medicines to be made in machines the size of a small refrigerator instead of a factory.
-Using a modular approach, the PoDTM can be quickly customized to produce anything from key starting materials, to active pharmaceutical ingredients (API), and final formulated drugs.
+Our breakthrough manufacturing technology platform, the Pharmacy on Demand (PoD), allows medicines to be made in small machines instead of a factory.
+Using a modular approach, the PoD can be quickly customized to produce anything from key starting materials, to active pharmaceutical ingredients (API), and final formulated drugs.

 With this technology, we’re on a mission to provide an adequate, safe, and reliable supply of medicines to every community across the world.